BlueBrain/spack/bluebrain/documentation/setup_personal.md

 ### Tuning on MacOS

-Edit the resulting externals, removing any references to `brew`, `python`, and `sqlite` from the system, the latter two as they are unfit to be used as full dependencies with Spack:
+Edit the resulting externals, removing any references to `brew` from the system, the latter two as they are unfit to be used as full dependencies with Spack:

     $ spack config edit packages